 Together, these factors can almost completely explain common constructs like psychopathy, narcissism, sadism, etc. They can also explain the positive aspects of behavior.
 Thus, they explain the whole range of human behavior and do so in a way that is very compatible with both development and evolutionary theory.

 We initially did a study of Hillary Clinton’s and Donald Trump’s personality out of pure curiosity.
-The significant worldwide attention that got was enough to get us thinking of doing further studies of leader’s personalities.
-Stay tuned for further details on this front!
+The significant worldwide attention that got was enough to get us to do a follow-up study of Trump alongside Joe Biden.
+These studies are definitely side projects, but they are a good example of how personality research can help inform and explain daily decision-making, even at the highest levels of power.

 Civility is a component of behavior that relates to personality (it correlates well with Honesty-Humility), but it represents a more specific component of one’s behavior.
 Essentially, it relates to following social norms and conventions, while also being considerate of those around oneself.
 This research was inspired by the late Dr. Zopito Marini.
 He argued that although civility seemed like a modest, or even outdated concept, it might be a precursor for more serious antisocial behavior.
 And our research is showing that he was right!
 So we are continuing in his footsteps to further understand how civility (or a lack thereof) contributes to our social behavior.